-Functionality Ryu et.al [13] Panda et.al [19] h
+Functionality Ryu et.al [13] Panda et.al [19] haq et.al [20] Li et.al [21] Our scheme

-Stolen Device Attack ✓ × V
+Stolen Device Attack ✓ Х √ × 1

-User Anonymity ✓ ✓ ~
+User Anonymity 1 √ √ X 1

-Forward and Backward Secrecy X × >
+Forward and Backward Secrecy X X X X 1

-Malicious Adversary Traceability × × >
+Malicious Adversary Traceability × × × X 1

 Theft of Device: Our system ensures that no one can steal an SD from an innocent user.
 Each SD is uniquely associated with the user, and the user's binding information is stored in the immutable blockchain.
 Therefore, even if an adversary were to attempt to authenticate, it would fail the blockchain check.
-We assume that a malevolent opponent may intercept the identify response message in 3 and access the information contained therein; hence, our suggested technique ensures user anonymity.
+We assume that a malevolent opponent may intercept the identify response message in 3 and access the information contained therein: hence, our suggested technique ensures user anonymity.
 But the enemy can't figure out who we really are because we encrypt SDID as SDAID using the ECIES mechanism and they don't have the key to decode it.
 For the purpose of forward and backward secrecy, we provide procedures for new SD entering or old SD departing the organization in the proposed system.
 It is necessary to update the GK and complete the AKA procedure whenever a new SD wants to join the group in order to keep forward secrecy.
 The goal of the aforementioned procedure is to prevent the newly installed SD from decrypting group data that has already been transferred.
 Update the GK and delete the relationship between the outgoing SD and group when the old SD wants to leave in order to retain backward secrecy.
 Doing so will ensure that the previous SD cannot decode any future group data transmissions. • Malicious Adversary Traceability: Our suggested approach stores hb(IB) and related SD information using blockchain technology.
 By checking the blockchain and adding the fraudulent record to a block, the MPS may identify when an attacker attempts to authenticate with an SD that does not match.
-Therefore, our plan takes use of the immutability of the blockchain to foil any attempts by an attacker to tamper with the data.
-Section B: Evaluating Results We evaluate our system in relation to other schemes in comparable situations in terms of computing cost, signaling cost, and communication cost. • computation cost: Considering the computation cost of SD and MPS during the authentication phase, we compared the proposed system with references [13], [19]-[21].
-Using the MIRACL library, we measured 1000 cryptographic operations and obtained the average time on an Intel Core i5-7200U CPU with 16GB of RAM in a Windows 10 system environment.
-Below, you can find the results.
-Matrix resynthesis About 23.0195 milliseconds, calculation of the area under the elliptic curve Addition at elliptic curve point with time m = 8.6732ms Hash function Th ≈ 0.0008 ms, biological hash, symmetric encryption and decryption Tsye \approx 0.1426ms, and time Ta ~ 0.008ms.
-Approximately 0.01 milliseconds is the duration of the Tbh function.
-For counting functions like fl in the scheme, we employ Th, and we disregard operations with very low execution durations like splicing and XOR.
+Therefore, our plan takes use of the elliptic curve point addition The symmetric encryption and decryption metric, with a Ta of about 0.008 ms, Tsye is around 0.1426 milliseconds, Th is about 0.0008 milliseconds, and biological hash Approximately 0.01 milliseconds is the duration of the Tbh function.
+For counting functions like f1 in the scheme, we employ Th, and we disregard operations with very low execution durations like splicing and XOR.
 Taking into consideration that a group of 10 SDs is going through the authentication procedure.
 The computing cost for both the suggested and compared schemes is shown in Figure 3.
 The cost of signaling and the cost of communicating: In order to make calculations easier, we will first show the possible lengths of notations in the proposed scheme: 160 bits for SQN, 64 bits for MAC, 128 bits for R, 64 bits for RES, and 128 bits for SDAID.
 According to our plan, the first SD to join the group must send all five messages necessary for authentication.
 The cost of communication is 2304 bits, where i=1.
 The other SDs in the group, meanwhile, send three messages as part of a streamlined authentication procedure.
 The cost of communication is 1312 bits, which is equal to 3i=1.
-Assuming ten SDs are running the AKA process in parallel, we display the overall signaling cost and communication cost of each scheme in Figure 4 and Figure 5, respectively.
+Fig. 4 and Fig. 5 show the overall signaling cost and communication cost of each scheme, assuming that 10 SDs are performing the AKA process simultaneously.